danielfett/bluebattery.py/asDaemon.md

-## bb_mqtt as Deamon
+## bb_mqtt as Daemon

-If you want to send the BlueBattery Data to another server via MQTT it's helpful to start the bb_mqtt as a deamon.
+If you want to send the BlueBattery Data to another server via MQTT it's helpful to start the bb_mqtt as a daemon.

 Here a example with Systemctl based on Debian Linux systems like Bullseye for the Raspberry Pi.